microsoft/malmo/doc/install_macosx.md

 ## Notes: ##

-These instructions were tested on MacOSX 10.11 (El Capitan).
+These instructions were tested on MacOSX 10.13.3 (High Sierra).